g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 swagger-ui.enabled=true
 ```

-If you build your project now, you'll see that not only the YAML file is generated, but also a folder called **views/**.
-By default it will only generate the necessary HTML file.
+If you build your project now, you'll see that Gradle not only generated the YAML file, but also a folder called **views/**.
+By default, it will only generate the necessary HTML file.
 If you want to serve it together with your application, you can use the router configuration of Micronaut.

 To do this, add the following to **application.yml**: